lengoaviad/nano-theorem/README.md

 | 5 | Cover | 1965 | Linear separability | Combinatorial counting | Phase transition at d=N/2 |
 | 6 | Chen & Chen | 1995 | Nonlinear operators | Branch-trunk decomposition | Universal |

----

-## The Theorems We Left Out

-**Cybenko (1989)** proved that single-hidden-layer networks with sigmoidal activations are universal approximators.
-But the proof uses the Hahn-Banach theorem — it's an existence proof, not a construction.
-There's nothing to implement.
-Barron's theorem is strictly stronger: it gives the same universality plus a convergence rate plus a construction.

-**Kolmogorov's superposition theorem (1957)** resolved Hilbert's 13th problem by showing that every continuous function of d variables can be written as a composition of continuous functions of one variable.
-Intellectually the deepest result in this space, and the theoretical ancestor of KANs (Kolmogorov-Arnold Networks).
-But the inner functions are fractal-like;
-constructive versions (Sprecher, 1965) are extremely delicate — not suitable for a clean 150-line demo.

-**Hornik et al. (1989)** proved universal approximation for networks with arbitrary bounded non-constant activation functions.
-Same limitation as
-Cybenko: non-constructive.
-The proof goes through the Stone-Weierstrass theorem, which is itself non-constructive.

----

 ## What Comes Next